-This report on domestic fuel combustion forms part of the stage three air quality review for Moyle District Council.
+This report on domestic fuel combustion forms part of the stage three air quality review for Antrim Borough Council.
 Only PM{10} and sulphur dioxide are considered in this report.
 This is because PM{10} and sulphur dioxide are the only pollutants of concern when considering domestic fuel combustion.
 This report investigates PM{10} and sulphur dioxide levels through an examination of the location and size of domestic combustion sources, emissions modelling exercises and by reference to monitored air quality data.

-As part of this report, detailed modelling using ADMS version 3.1 has been undertaken at two one kilometre square grids identified in the Stage 2 assessment.
-These are:
+As part of this report, detailed modelling using ADMS version 3.1 has been undertaken for 2.5 kilometre square grid including 5 areas of domestic fuel burning identified in the Stage 2 assessment.
+These areas have been modelled together because of their close proximity which means that emissions from each area will influence pollutant levels in the other areas.
+The areas are: